Tubular Bells: Side one

-Oldfield recorded side one, known as "Opus One" at the time, during his one allotted week at the Manor in November 1972.
-He was particularly interested in starting the piece with a repeating riff, and devised the opening piano sequence after experimenting with an idea for several minutes on Bedford's Farfisa organ.
-He wanted a slight variation on its 16/8 time signature by dropping the sixteenth beat, and chose the key of A minor as it was easy to play.
-Oldfield recorded the opening riff on a Steinway grand piano, but struggled to perform in time.
-Heyworth solved the problem by placing a microphone next to a metronome in another room and feeding it into Oldfield's headphones.
-The short honky-tonk piano section was included as a tribute to Oldfield's grandmother, who had played the instrument in pubs before World War II.
-The staff and workers at the Manor made up the "nasal choir" that accompanies it.
-Oldfield had difficulty in producing a sound from the tubular bells, as he wanted a loud note from them but both the standard leather-covered and bare metal hammers did not produce the volume that he wanted.
-In the end, Newman obtained a heavier claw hammer and Oldfield used it to produce the desired sound intensity but cracked the bells in the process.
+Oldfield recorded side one, known as "Opus One" at the time, during his single allotted week at The Manor in November 1972.
+Aiming to open the piece with a repeating melodic phrase, he devised the foundational piano sequence after experimenting for several minutes on Bedford's Farfisa organ.
+He constructed a variation on a meter by dropping the final sixteenth beat, choosing the key of A minor to ensure facility of performance.
+Although Oldfield recorded the opening riff on a Steinway grand piano, he initially struggled to maintain exact tempo.
+Heyworth resolved the issue by positioning a microphone next to a physical metronome in an adjacent room and routing the audio feed directly into Oldfield's headphones.
+A brief honky-tonk piano section was integrated as a tribute to Oldfield's grandmother, who had performed on the instrument in public houses prior to World War II.
+The accompanying "nasal choir" vocal layers were performed collectively by the staff and studio employees at The Manor.
+Oldfield encountered difficulty generating sufficient dynamic output from the tubular bells; neither the standard leather-wrapped mallets nor the bare metal hammers achieved the volume he desired.
+Newman subsequently sourced a heavy metal claw hammer, which Oldfield utilised to reach the intended intensity, cracking the physical instruments in the process.